-You will learn about peace journalism with the Centre for Peace and Conflict Studies Director, Associate Professor Jake Lynch, a former presenter on BBC World News; the challenges of building peace and reconciliation after mass violence with leading transitional justice scholar, Dr Wendy Lambourne; and from expert commentators on everything from the role of religion in war and peace to community mediation, non-violence and the human right to food.
+You will learn about peace journalism with the Centre for Peace and Conflict Studies Director, Associate Professor Jake Lynch, a former presenter on BBC World News; the challenges of building peace and reconciliation after mass violence with leading transitional justice scholar, Dr Wendy Lambourne; and from expert commentators on everything from the role of the United Nations in international peace and security to community mediation, the psychology of peace and the human right to food.

 Phone: +61 2 9351 5440

 Please refer to the degree resolutions in this Handbook for information on the specific admission requirements for different coursework award courses.

 Candidates for the Graduate Certificate in Peace and Conflict Studies are required to complete 24 credit points including: